|

 Before this amazing work, Zermelo was a young associate of Max Planck in Berlin, one of many German physicists who opposed the work of Boltzmann to establish the existence of atoms.

 Zermelo's criticism was based on the work of Henri Poincaré, an expert in the three-body problem, which, unlike the problem of two particles, has no exact analytic solution.
+Where two-bodies can move in paths that may repeat exactly after a certain time, three bodies may only come arbitrarily close to an initial configuration, given enough time.

 Poincaré had been able to establish limits or bounds on the possible configurations of the three bodies from conservation laws.
 Planck and Zermelo applied some of Poincaré's thinking to the n particles in a gas.
 They argued that given a long enough time, the particles would return to a distribution in "phase space" (a 6n dimensional space of possible velocities and positions) that would be indistinguishable from the original distribution.
+This is called the Poincaré "recurrence time."

 Thus, they argued, Boltzmann's formula for the entropy would at some future time go back down, vitiating Boltzmann's claim that his measure of entropy always increases - as the second law of thermodynamics requires.
+Poincaré' described his view in 1890.

-The Extreme Improbabilty of Perfect Recurrence
+The Extreme Improbability of Perfect Recurrence

-In a classical universe, such as that of Laplace, where information is constant, Zermelo's recurrence is mathematically possible.
+In a classical deterministic universe, such as that of Laplace, where information is constant, Zermelo's recurrence is mathematically possible.
 Given enough time, the universe can return to the exact circumstance of any earlier instant of time, because it contains the same amount of matter, energy, and information.

 By accepting the theory of the expanding universe we are relieved of one conclusion which we had felt to be intrinsically absurd.
 It was argued that every possible configuration of atoms must repeat itself at some distant date.
 But that was on the assumption that the atoms will have only the same choice of configurations in the future that they have now.
 In an expanding space any particular congruence becomes more and more improbable.
 The expansion of the universe creates new possibilities of distribution faster than the atoms can work through them, and there is no longer any likelihood of a particular distribution being repeated.
 If we continue shuffling a pack of cards we are bound sometime to bring them into their standard order — but not if the conditions are that every morning one more card is added to the pack.H.
-Dieter Zeh also saw that the age of the universe being much less than the Poincaré recurrence time may invalidate the recurrence objection.
+Dieter Zeh also sees that the age of the universe being much less than the Poincaré recurrence time may invalidate the recurrence objection.
 Another argument against the statistical interpretation of irreversibility, the recurrence objection (or Wiederkehreinwand), was raised much later by Ernst Friedrich Zermelo, a collaborator of Max Planck at a time when the latter still opposed atomism, and instead supported the 'energeticists', who attempted to understand energy and entropy as fundamental 'substances'.
 This argument is based on a mathematical theorem due to Henri Poincaré, which states that every bounded mechanical system will return as close as one wishes to its initial state within a sufficiently large time.
 The entropy of a closed system would therefore have to return to its former value, provided only the function F(z) is continuous.
 This is a special case of the quasiergodic theorem which asserts that every system will corne arbitrarily close to any point on the hypersurface of fixed energy (and possibly with other fixed analytical constants of the motion) within finite time.
 While all these theorems are mathematically correct, the recurrence objection fails to apply to reality for quantitative reasons.
 The age of our Universe is much smaller than the Poincaré recurrence times even for a gas consisting of no more than a few tens of particles.
 Their recurrence to the vicinity of their initial states (or their coming close to any other similarly specific state) can therefore be excluded in practice.
-Nonetheless, some .'foundations' of irreversible thermodynamics in the literature rely on formal idealizations that would lead to strictly infinite Poincaré recurrence times (for example the 'thermodynamical limit' of infinite particle number).
+Nonetheless, some 'foundations' of irreversible thermodynamics in the literature rely on formal idealizations that would lead to strictly infinite Poincaré recurrence times (for example the 'thermodynamical limit' of infinite particle number).
 Such assumptions are not required in our Universe of finite age, and they would not invalidate the reversibility objection (or the equilibrium expectation, mentioned above).
 However, all foundations of irreversible behavior have to presume some very improbable initial conditions...In order to reverse the thermodynamical arrow of time in a bounded system, it would not therefore suffice to "go ahead and reverse all momenta" in the system itself, as ironically suggested by Boltzmann as an answer to Loschmidt.
 In an interacting Laplacean universe, the Poincaré cycles of its subsystems could in general only be those of the whole Universe, since their exact Hamiltonians must always depend on their time-dependent environment.

 |